This post may contain affiliate links. Read the full disclosure here.

 Why do people recommend misting plants?

-And whilst it does increase humidity, as soon as the water settles (a couple of minutes) the humidity is pretty much back where it started.
+And whilst misting does increase humidity momentarily, as soon as the water settles (a couple of minutes) the humidity is pretty much back where it started.
+Your plant is the same as it was before, only wetter.

 How can misting benefit your house plants?